Illaroo Scout Group Parent Information

 Mobile Phones and Electronic Devices

-• Items such as mobile phones, electronic devices (such as tablets, ipods etc) should not be brought along to Scouting activities.
+• Items such as mobile phones, electronic devices (such as tablets, ipods etc) are not encouraged for most Scouting activities due to potential damage or loss, and we are about doing activities rather than sitting on an electronic device.

 • If these items are brought to a camp or meeting the leaders/group will not accept any responsibilities for loss or damage.